MNA4/decode-the-drawings/README.md

 ### Step 3: Calculate Projected Center Positions and Radii
 After thresholding, we calculate the projected center position and radius of each ball in the image frame.

-This project uses 3 different ways to calculate the ball's projected center & its distance from the camera:
+This project uses 3 different ways to calculate the ball's projected center & its projected radius from the camera:
 #### Method 1: unweighted pixel's average coordinate & area
 To approximate the projected center of each ball, we could just calculate the average nonzero pixels' coordinate.